ELELAB/sentieon_wgs_pipeline/README.md

 &emsp;&emsp;&emsp;	file | list		- a FASTQ file or a list of such files

 Notes:
-	- the sample type must be specified with either '-g', '-p' or '-t'
+	- the sample type must be specified with either '-g', or '-t'
 	- at least one input file or list must be given
 	- a file has to have a name in the form [<full_path>]<name>.R1.fq.gz (iCOPE nomenclature convention)
 	- a list has to contain FQ files with names as above